Assessment of Parkinson's Disease Medication State through Automatic Speech Analysis: Experimental results and analysis

 \section{Experimental results and analysis}

 Table \ref{tbl:config_res_spkrdep} shows the validation and test results (utterance-level accuracies) of the DNN-based systems described above.
-These results reveal that the medication condition (ON-OFF) of the speakers can be reasonably well inferred from the acoustic-prosodic information in their speech by means of automatic speech processing and machine learning procedures.
-The MFCC-based systems achieve accuracies of 80.18\% and 81.08\% in the test set, while the MFCC+$\Delta$s-based systems achieve comparable results of 79.95\% and 82.66\%.
-One reason to explain the competitive results achieved by the MFCCs alone may be the use of a large input context size (15 frames), which compensates for the dynamic information provided by the delta MFCC features.
-Finally, the eGeMAPS-based systems achieve lower accuracies (76.58\% and 74.32\%), despite the complementary prosodic and voice-quality cues provided by this feature set.
-This issue deserves further analysis since, a priori, that information would seem to be very valuable for the assessment of the medication state in PD patients.
-Finally, it is worth mentioning that the use of PCA leads to better results for the two MFCC-based systems, even with a substantial reduction in the dimensionality (75.6\% for the MFCC+$\Delta$s+PCA system).
+These results reveal that the medication condition (ON-OFF) of the speakers can be inferred from the acoustic-prosodic information in their speech by means of automatic speech processing and machine learning procedures.
+The MFCC-based systems achieve accuracies of 88.74\% and 90.09\% in the test set, while the MFCC+$\Delta$s-based systems achieve comparable results of 89.86\% and 89.41\%.
+One reason to explain the competitive results achieved by the MFCCs alone may be the use of a larger input context size (15 frames), which compensates for the dynamic information provided by the delta MFCC features.
+The eGeMAPS-based systems achieve accuracies of 90.54\% and 87.84\%.

+The use of PCA leads to better results for the MFCC-based system, even with a substantial reduction in the dimensionality (51.3\%).
+For the MFCC+$\Delta$s and the eGeMAPS-based systems the results are

+lower, however.
+We hypothesize that this may be due to the extreme dimensionality reduction in these two cases (70.3\% and 79.7\%, respectively)

+.
+Finally, it is worth mentioning that the medication state is not equally assessed for all the patients.
+Since all of them contribute the same number of test utterances, the results in Table \ref{tbl:config_res_spkrdep} coincide with the average per-speaker accuracies.
+The speaker variability, expressed in terms of the standard deviation of the per-speaker accuracies, ranges from 12.51 to 14.67.

+The markedly different nature of the various speech tasks in the test subset justifies a separate analysis of the results in a per-task basis.
+Table \ref{tbl:results_spkrdep_task} shows how the performances of the six models depend on the speech task: phonation of the vowel /a/, reading of a short text, and guided storytelling.

+The best results are achieved on the semi-spontaneous visually-guided storytelling task (accuracies between 92.57 and 95.27\%), followed by the reading of short text task (accuracies between 86.49 and 91.22\%) and the /a/ task (accuracies around 83.78\% to 89.19\%).
+It is specially remarkable the performance of the eGeMAPS on the story telling task, with a 95.27\% accuracy.